abuultjens/accessory-sites/README.md

 # Usage
 $ sh accessory-sites.sh [INFILE.fa] [PREFIX] [OUTFILE_FORMAT] [OUTFILE_DATA]

-* note that the command options must be in the arguments in the exact order as specified above as they are treated as positional arguments
+* note that the command options must be in the exact order as specified above as they are treated as positional arguments

 # Options
 * [OUTFILE_FORMAT] can be either 'table' or 'fasta'